 ×

-Comprehensive Guide 0n Pink Discharge in Women
+Comprehensive Guide on Pink Discharge in Women

-Comprehensive Guide 0n Pink Discharge in Women
+Comprehensive Guide on Pink Discharge in Women

 Share the article

-An infection or other medical condition may be indicated by pink discharge together with symptoms like discomfort or fever.
+An infection or other medical condition may be indicated by pink discharge, together with symptoms like discomfort or fever.

 Normal Discharge